Computing Technology for Math Excellence Logo

 More on Accessible Web Sites

-The Federal government now requires colleges and universities to make access to online course content available to vision and hearing impaired students.
-Cyndi Rowland provides information on Accessibility of the Internet in Post Secondary Education: Meeting the Challenge.
+The Federal government now requires educators to make access to online course content available to vision and hearing impaired students.
+Cyndi Rowland provided information on Accessibility of the Internet in Post Secondary Education: Meeting the Challenge.
 Her discussion of students in cyberspace and the complexity of the accessibility problem is particularly relevant for all levels of online education, including K-12 as online education at that level is also on the rise.
 According to Rowland, this complexity involves the knowledge and skills of the Web designer, creators of browsers, creators of Web authoring tools, creators of assistive technology, creators of course development software, and finally the knowledge and skills of the user.
+See: Issues in Accessing Distance Education Technologies for Individuals with Disabilities by Rowland, Burgsthaler, Smith, and Coombs (2005).

-As more and more teachers are using their web pages for instruction, André et al. (2006, sec: Take Responsibility) indicate they can take greater responsibility for presenting content that is accessible by considering these additional tips:
+As more and more teachers are using their Web pages for instruction, André et al. (2006, Take Responsibility section) indicated they can take greater responsibility for presenting content that is accessible by considering these additional tips:

 Web site developers should be familiar with Section 508 of the Rehabilitation Act of 1973, which ensures that individuals with disabilities, who are seeking information or services from a Federal agency, have access to and use of information and data that is comparable to that provided to individuals without disabilities.
-Included in that document are technical standards for software and Web-based applications, and functional performance criteria (http://www.section508.gov).
-For a discussion of the standards for creating accessible web pages, you might read the guide Web-based Intranet and Internet Information and Applications by the Access-Board, a Federal agency committed to accessible design.
+Included in that document are technical standards for software and Web-based applications, and functional performance criteria.

 Back to top